 Increasing age – More than 83 percent of people who die of heart disease are 65 or older.
 At older ages, women who have heart attacks are more likely than men are to die from them within a few weeks.

-Male gender – Men have a greater risk of heart attack than women, and they tend to have heart attacks earlier in life.
+Male gender – Men have a greater risk of heart attacks than women, and they tend to have heart attacks earlier in life.
 Even after menopause, when women’s death rate from heart disease increases, it is not as great as men’s.

 Heredity (including race) – Children of parents with heart disease are more likely to develop it themselves.
-Blacks have more severe high blood pressure and a higher risk of heart disease than Caucasians.
+African Americans have more severe high blood pressure and a higher risk of heart disease than Caucasians.
 The risk of heart disease is also higher among Mexican-Americans, American Indians, native Hawaiians and some Asian-Americans.
 This is partly due to higher rates of obesity and diabetes.
 Most people with a strong family history of heart disease have one or more risk factors.
 Just as you can’t control your age, sex and race, you can’t control your family history.
 Therefore, it’s even more important to treat and control any other risk factors you might have.

 Major risk factors that can be modified, treated or controlled through lifestyle changes or medication: